pypiserver/pypiserver/README.rst

 - `flask-pypi-proxy <http://flask-pypi-proxy.readthedocs.org/>`_
   A proxy for PyPI that also enables also uploading custom packages.

+- `pypi-uploader`_:
+  Provides an easy way to upload packages to your pypiserver from pypi without having to store them locally first.

 - Check this SO question: ` How to roll my own pypi <http://stackoverflow.com/questions/1235331/how-to-roll-my-own-pypi>`_